Department Internships POLT 602 A-D

 Internships provide field experience in a governmental or nongovernmental organization at the local, state, national, or international level conducted with direct faculty supervision.
 Generally speaking, internships require 15 weekly hours on site during the academic semester for every four credits granted.
 Most approved internships are for four credits.
 Students have interned in various government agencies, private companies, political parties, political campaigns, and non-governmental organizations.

 Applicants must first secure internship placement, complete the Internship Agreement, and gain the support of the appropriate faculty sponsor, who will review, comment, and sign off on the application.
-Applicants must submit to Marcie Anderson in the Political Science Office all forms, and supporting materials by the first day of the pre-registration period prior to the semester the internship will be undertaken.
+Applicants must submit to the Political Science Office all forms, and supporting materials by the first day of the pre-registration period prior to the semester the internship will be undertaken.
 Late applications will only be considered under special circumstances.
 Students must provide to the faculty sponsor all documentation which can be found under the Resources page.
 All students desiring to undertake an internship must:

 - Be a junior or senior political science major

 - Have a minimum GPA of 3.2 and be in good academic standing